In this post you’ll learn how to remove the background from images in PowerPoint (as pictured below) using two different techniques.

 When set transparent color doesn’t work

-The Set Transparent Color tool works super well if you have stock photos with solid colored backgrounds, product photos, any kind of photo with a uniform crisp background color.
+The Set Transparent Color tool works super well if you have stock photos with solid colored backgrounds.

 Just keep in mind that while the Set Transparent Color Tool is amazing, it does have limitations.

-Example 1 - This technique does not work well if your background and image are too similar in color.
-Notice in the below picture that because the entire image is basically the same color throughout, setting the transparent color remove parts of the woman’s face.
+Example #1: This technique does not work well if your background and image are too similar in color.

-Example 3 - This technique does not work very well with minute details like strands of hair, clothing or even sometimes around the color pixels around a person’s hand or fingers
+Example #3: This technique does not work well with minute details like strands of hair or clothing.
+This also includes pixels around people's hands, as pictured below.

 For any of these types of scenarios, you’ll want to use the Remove Background tool instead.